KarimOsmanGH/Forest-Impact-Simulator/README.md

 ## 📖 How to Use

-1. **Select Location**: Click on the interactive map to choose your forest location or drag to select a region
+1. **Select Region**: Click and drag on the interactive map to select your forest region
 2. **Review Data**: View automatically fetched environmental information:
    - Soil carbon content and pH
    - Current temperature and precipitation